Ipouyall/Benchmarking_ChatGPT_for_Persian/README.md

 ## Datasets

+The `benchmarks` and `prompts` used in our paper can be found in `Benchmarks` directory.
+In it for each task there are three files available:
+- `.jsonl` file which includes the test samples
+- `prompt.py` file which includes our prompts both in English and Farsi(Persian)
+- `sample.ipynb` which is a sample notebook for getting the evaluation results.

 For the new benchmarks introduced in the paper you find them using the following links:

 * [Elementry Schools Questions Dataset](https://github.com/AmirAbaskohi/Benchmarking_ChatGPT_for_Persian/blob/main/Experiments/ChatGPT/Elemntry%20School%20Questions/elem_q.xlsx)